top of page

 Edibles

-Excellent, my favourite topic!
+Excellent, my favorite topic!
 Food!
-Everything modern can and will be hidden.
-Modern tins and can can be easily disguised behind paper printed labels.
-Either the odd can of British can that someone felt really necessary to take, or French/Belgian that has been 'liberated'.
+Everything modern can, and will, be hidden.
+Modern tins and cans are easily disguised behind printed paper labels - either the odd British can that someone felt really necessary to take on the jump, or French/Belgian that has been 'liberated'.

-Chewing gum can be easily slipped out of its original label and then replaced with wartime ones.
+Chewing gum can be easily slipped out of its original wrapper and then inserted into a wartime reproduction wrapper.

 Lifesavers are in fact the long packs of fruit polos, so even the contents of those look like the originals.

 With a little imagination anything can be turned into appropriate wartime food.
-Rustic loaves of bread I wrap in brown paper.
-The same with slabs of cake and shortbread fingers, in fact brown grease proof paper is really handy!
+I wrap rustic loaves of bread in brown paper.
+The same with slabs of cake and shortbread fingers; in fact, brown grease proof paper is really handy for disguising all sorts of edibles!

 SAM_6854.JPG